awesomephant/blog/_posts/2017-12-02-wordpress-development-setup.md

 cd /vagrant/www/my-cool-site/
 ```

-On my Windows machine the ``/vagrant`` folder is invisible for some reason, i.e. it doesn't show up when you do ``ls``.
+On my Windows machine the ``/vagrant`` folder is invisible for some reason, i.e. it doesn't show up when you run ``ls``.
 [This seems to be a known issue](https://stackoverflow.com/questions/28999137/cannot-see-any-files-or-folders-inside-my-vagrant-root-folder-in-my-vm), but it's no big deal since you can still ``cd`` into it.

 Then you can run this and walk away while your site updates itself: